servetti-polito/neubot/doc/neubot.1.rst

     List of dictionaries: each dictionary is one column of the table that must be generated.
 Each dictionary contains the following fields:

     **label (string)**
       Label to use in the legend.

     **recipe (list)**
       Lisp-like code that describes how to generate the value of the current column in the table from one row of the selected test's data.
-We describe this lisp-like language the ``Data processing language``_ section of this manual page.
+We describe this lisp-like language in the ``Data processing language``_ section of this manual page.

   **title (string)**
     The title of the test (e.g. 'BitTorrent test').